 The Echo II Shelter System includes a catenary cut tarp which means that it has a curved ridgeline and side edges to make it more aerodynamic and help reduce the weight of the material required to make it.
 The tarp can be set up by itself when you don’t need the bug, ground, or wind protection provided by the inner tent and front beak.

-Made using CF8 (.78 oz/yd) weight cuben fiber, the ridgeline of the Echo II tarp is taped, eliminating the need to seam seal it before use.
+Made using CF8 (.78 oz/yd) weight Dyneema fiber, the ridgeline of the Echo II tarp is taped, eliminating the need to seam seal it before use.
 The side edges of the tarp and tie-outs are sewn but there’s no need to seam seal these since they don’t pool any water.

 The Echo II tarp has three guy lines on each side and two on the front and rear of the ridgeline.
-All of the guy-out points are reinforced with an extra layer of cuben fiber for additional strength and include pre-installed line-locs and spectra cord for easy setup.
+All of the guy-out points are reinforced with an extra layer of Dyneema fiber for additional strength and include pre-installed line-locs and spectra cord for easy setup.

 The dimensions of the tarp are as follows: